 Why Jiu-Jitsu Is Not in The Olympics?

-Three big problems stop BJJ from its Olympic Games debut.
+Three big problems stop BJJ from making its Olympic Games debut.
 We’ll guide you through each one of them step-by-step.

 1# BJJ Doesn’t Have an Official Governing Body